absmach/magistrala-docs/docs/api.md

 ### Create Thing with External ID

-It is often the case that the user will want to integrate the existing solutions, e.g. an asset management system, with the Magistrala platform.
-To simplify the integration between the systems and avoid artificial cross-platform reference, such as special fields in Magistrala Things metadata, it is possible to set Magistrala Thing ID with an existing unique ID while create the Thing.
+It is often the case that the user will want to integrate the existing solutions, e.g. an asset management system, with the Mainflux platform.
+To simplify the integration between the systems and avoid artificial cross-platform reference, such as special fields in Mainflux Things metadata, it is possible to set Mainflux Thing ID with an existing unique ID while create the Thing.
 This way, the user can set the existing ID as the Thing ID of a newly created Thing to keep reference between Thing and the asset that Thing represents.

-The limitation is that the existing ID has to be unique in the Magistrala domain.
+The limitation is that the existing ID has to be unique in the Mainflux domain.

 To create a thing with an external ID, you need to provide the ID together with thing name, and other fields as well as a `user_token`